Editor’s Note: This post was originally published on December 19, 2019.

 What this means is that Satan is never going to take a break from trying to sever our relationship with God.
 The great tempter is rarely overt in his attempts to lead us astray.
 The closer we get to God, the more sneaky and creative the devil needs to be in attempting to achieve his goals.
 Who knows what types of graces I may have received during the 6:45 AM Mass.
 Unfortunately, my chance for today is past.
 Alas, I must try again tomorrow.

 My hope for those reading this post, especially if you are a marginal Catholic that is hesitant to trust the Church or simply stuck in a lazy period of your spiritual life, to please look for people in your life that you can turn to help keep you accountable.
 Ask a parent, spouse, neighbor, best friend, child, or co-worker to come to Mass with you.
 For me the only time I succeeded in waking up on time (AT 6 AM!) was when I went to a Catholic men’s faith-sharing group.

-The best way to fight Satan’s secret weapons (the snooze button in this case) is actually through stealth.
+The best way to fight Satan’s secret weapons (the snooze button in this case) is actually through clarity.
 Publicly the Catholic Church is always clear that the sacraments of the Eucharist and Confession are the best ways to ward off the devil’s temptations.
 And make you war against the elusive evil one public.
 Ask people to help and pray for you.
 I certainly will.
 And I hope you pray for me as well!

 Become an email subscriber (enter your email address in the Subscribe to Blog Via Email box and hit the Subscribe button.
 It’s that easy!
 Soon you will be receiving more inspiring content in your inbox.